 RollTide.com contributor Pete LaFleur is profiling four of Alabama's qualifiers in the 2013 NCAA Outdoor Track Championships - Diondre Batson, Elias Hakansson, Alexis Paine and Krystle Schade - over the course of the national championships.

-Brad Smith is in his second season as a volunteer assistant coach at Alabama overseeing the coaching and development of the Crimson Tide’s pole vaulters.
+Brad Smith is in his fourth season as a volunteer assistant coach at Alabama overseeing the coaching and development of the Crimson Tide’s pole vaulters.
 Smith has previously served as an assistant coach at Birmingham-Southern and at the high school level in Georgia.

-In high school at Franklin County High School in Carnesville, Ga., Smith earned a berth in the state championships as a freshman, and was a three-time state champion and three-time All-Classification Best Performer in the pole vault, along with qualifying for state two years in the high jump.
+At Franklin County High School in Carnesville, Ga., Smith earned a berth in the state championships as a freshman, and was a three-time state champion and three-time All-Classification Best Performer in the pole vault, along with qualifying for state two years in the high jump.
 A Nike Indoor All-American his senior year, he was the first prep pole vaulter in the state of Georgia to clear 16 feet.

 Prior to coaching at Birmingham-Southern, Smith worked as the pole vault coach for The Lovett School in Atlanta, where he coached the 2007 men’s state champion in the event.
 Smith also worked the University of Georgia’s vault camp for five years as an instructor.